 Any municipality that already has Sunday sales will need to have a ballot referendum to make the change, however, any community that does not have Sunday sales will be required to have two ballot referendums: 1) to vote 'Yes' or 'No' to implementing Sunday sales, and 2) to decide if their local time will be 11:00AM or remain at 12:30PM.

 FAMILIARIZE YOURSELF WITH THE BALLOT REFERENDUM LANGUAGE

 "Shall the governing authority of [your municipality] be authorized to permit and regulate Sunday sales of distilled spirits or alcoholic beverages for beverage purposes by the drink from 11:00 A.M. to 12:30 P.M.?"

 YOUR VOICE, YOUR VOTE

-Spread awareness about voting YES on the Brunch Bill in November by adding content to your social media channels or newsletters.
+Spread awareness about voting YES on the Brunch Bill by adding content to your social media channels or newsletters.
 Use the hashtag #GABrunchBill.
 Use this site to register to vote, check your registration status, make changes to your registration record or apply for an absentee ballot.